UPPMAX/programming_formalisms/docs/continuous_integration/README.md

 if code could be tested to follow a coding standard automatically before merging?

-Use static code analysis tools to scan the code for unwanted antipatterns.
-If any are found, break the build
-`[Henney, 2010, chapter 'Automate Your Coding Standard']`

 ### Use case 4: measure run-time speed

 You want to measure the run-time speed of your project